Below are some of the most frequently asked questions about PACER.

 Islands with schools eligible for the additional payment include Christmas and Cocos Islands, Kangaroo Island, Tiwi Islands, Torres Strait Island and Lord Howe Island.
 Contact the PACER team if you think you might be eligible.

 The current PACER eligibility requirements state that schools must visit at least three of the four mandatory institutions and the principle purpose of the tour must be to enhance student learning in civics and citizenship education.
-PACER Zone 0 receives $5 per student (without additional loadings) and has a requirement for Zone 0 schools to attend 2 mandatory institutions rather than the usual 3.

 If in the event that a mandatory institution is fully booked, then a PACER program at an alternative institution may be booked.
 Written evidence that the mandatory institution is fully booked is required for this to be deemed eligible.